aoloe/python-manual-to-html/README.md

 - Add for each section a link to the github sources ("This page is open source.
 Noticed a typo?
 Or something unclear?
 Improve this page on GitHub"
 - Option for multiple html files output
-- Get the chapter title from the file's h1
 - Find a good way to show the list of contributors and the copyright notice.